bschooled/Move-FromPurges.ps1/README.md

   ## Move-FromPurges.ps1
 The purpose of this script is to be able to recover items from the hidden Purges subfolder in situations where a Retention policy or other process has moved large amounts of emails to it.
-At the moment it can only recover email messages from the purges folder, but is intended to have more capabilities in the future.
+The script can recover Emails, Notes, Tasks, and Calendar items.

 ## Updates
 * Notes, Tasks, and Calendar items can now be recovered, and will go to their respective folders: Check the parameters below